compulim/iter-fest/README.md

 ### Are there any differences between its counterparts in `Array.prototype`?

-Majority of functions should work exactly the same way, except below:
+Majority of functions should work similarly.
+If they were returning an array, they will be returning iterables in the ports.

+There are minor differences on some functions:

 - `findLast` and `findLastIndex`
   - Instead of iterating from the right side, iterables must start from left side